Calling All Friends – the Networking Letter

-It also helps them know what you are looking for and a summary of your skills so they can better understand what would be a good fit for you.
+It helps them know what you are looking for and a summary of your skills so they can better understand what would be a good fit for you.

 Here’s a brief outline of a broadcast letter: